Biden approval rises sharply ahead of midterms: AP-NORC poll

 Twenty-nine percent of U.S. adults say the economy is in good shape, while 71% say it's doing poorly.
 In June, 20% said conditions were good and 79% said they were bad.

-Democrats are more positive now than they were in June, 46% vs. 31%.
-Republicans remain largely negative, with only 10% saying conditions are good and 90% saying they’re bad.
+Democrats are more positive now than they were in June, 46% v.
+31%.
+Republicans remain largely negative, with only 10% saying conditions are good and 90% saying they're bad.

 About a quarter of Americans now say things in the country are headed in the right direction, 27%, up from 17% in July.
 Seventy-two percent say things are going in the wrong direction.